 Predictable schemes

+As soon as we drafted the visual style, we pinned down core UI elements to build the design system.
+We structured individual controls (like buttons and menus), their placement, and semantic navigation zones.
 One of the most crucial aspects of creating an easy-to-learn user experience is having predictable locations for each navigation element and limiting their number.

-We defined three semantic zones for navigation:
+We defined three semantic navigation zones:

-– “Alternative Action" (commands like "Platoon" near the primary "Battle!" button on the Home screen or "Details" near "Battle!" on the battle results screen).
+Alternative action (e.g. commands like "Platoon" near the primary "Battle!" button on the Home screen or "Details" near "Battle!" on the battle results screen)

 Flow support